-Businesses, academia and public sector organisations with innovative ideas can take advantage of the largest ever EU Research and Innovation funding programme with a budget of €79bn over the next 7 years.
-With the emphasis on excellent science, industrial leadership and tackling societal challenges, Horizon 2020's goal is to ensure Europe produces world-class science, removes barriers to innovation and makes it easier for the public and private sectors to work together to deliver innovation.
+Businesses, academia and public sector organisations with innovative ideas can take advantage of the largest ever EU Research and Innovation funding programme with a budget of €79bn between 2014 and 2020.
+With the emphasis on excellent science, industrial leadership and tackling societal challenges, Horizon 2020’s goal is to ensure Europe produces world-class science, removes barriers to innovation and makes it easier for the public and private sectors to work together to deliver innovation.

 Horizon 2020 is the European Commission’s research and innovation funding programme.
 It is open to everyone, with a simpler structure than previous programmes, reducing red tape and decision timescales so that participants can focus on what is really important.
 This approach helps new projects to get off the ground quickly and achieve results faster.
 The Commission is keen to increase participation from industry in a drive to maximise the impact of the funded projects.
 Horizon 2020 offers UK businesses and researchers valuable opportunities to find finance, networks and partnerships for innovation.

 Horizon 2020’s funding priorities include Environment, Health, Information and Communication Technologies, Transport and Sustainable Energy, which is the focus of this article.
 More information on other aspects of Horizon 2020 can be found here.

 The Work Programme for the 2018-2020 Calls for Proposals was published on 27th October 2017 and updated on 2nd July 2019.
 The Work Programme can be downloaded from here.
 A summary of the 2020 Call topics can be found here.
 The latest information on the eligibility of UK organisations to participate and receive funding from H2020 can be found on the homepage.